Night-vision device: Other technologies

 Ceramic Optical Ruggedized Engine (CORE) produces higher-performance Gen 1 tubes by replacing the glass plate with a ceramic plate.
 This plate is produced from specially formulated ceramic and metal alloys.
 Edge distortion is improved, photo sensitivity is increased, and the resolution can be as high as 60 lp/mm.
 CORE is still designated Gen 1 as it does not use a microchannel plate.

 A night-vision contact lens prototype places a thin strip of graphene between layers of glass that reacts to photons to brighten dark images.
 Prototypes absorb only 2.3% of light, which is considered not yet enough for practical use by its developers.

 The Sensor and Electron Devices Directorate (SEDD) of the US Army Research Laboratory developed quantum-well infrared detector (QWID).
 This technology's epitaxial layers use a gallium arsenide (GaAs) or aluminum gallium arsenide system (AlGaAs) which are particularly sensitive to mid-length infrared waves.
 The Corrugated QWID (CQWID) broadens detection capacity by using a resonance superstructure to orient more of the electric field parallel so that it can be absorbed, although cryogenic cooling between 77 K and 85 K is required.
 QWID technology may be appropriate for continuous surveillance viewing due to its claimed low cost and uniformity in materials but it has yet to enter commercial production.

 Materials from the II–VI compounds, such as HgCdTe, are used for high-performance infrared light-sensing cameras.
 An alternative within the III–V family of compounds is InAsSb, which is common in opto-electronics such as DVDs and mobile phones.
 A graded layer with increased atomic spacing and an intermediate layer of GaAs substrate can trap any potential defects.

 Metasurface-based upconversion technology provides a night-vision film that weighs less than a gram and can be placed across ordinary glasses.
 Photons pass through a resonant non-local lithium niobate metasurface with a pump beam.
 The metasurface boosts the photons' energy, pushing them into the visible spectrum without converting them to electrons.
 Cooling is not required and visible and infrared light appear in a single image.
 Its frequency range is 1550-nm infrared to visible 550-nm light.
 Because, traditionally, night-vision systems capture side-by-side views from each spectrum, they can't produce identical images unlike films applied to ordinary glasses.

+In 2025, researchers at the NYU Tandon School of Engineering reported heavy-metal-free silver selenide (Ag_{2}Se) colloidal quantum-dot inks for near- to short-wave infrared detection, offering a scalable, solution-processed alternative to detectors that rely on mercury or lead compounds.